guypursey/Coughing-and-Chopping/README.md

 ### `/drafts`

 This folder will also likely remain empty for the same reason.
 Part of my publishing process is the transfer of a folder from `/drafts` to `/archives` so that I know what's out there and what still requires work.
 I can still make changes, corrections, etc. But it keeps files that I know are work in progress separate from files I know I've put out there.

+### `/images`

+This folder is a placeholder for images.
+It contains a `README` and can be used to house images to be used in posts.
+It should contain a file called `imagemap.csv` containing information about where images are hosted online.
+Further information below.

 ### `/posted`